-The activities, the expected outputs and all the indicators, targets and baselines included in the logframe matrix are indicative and may be updated during the implementation of the action without an amendment to the financing decision.
-The indicative logframe matrix will evolve during the lifetime of the action: new lines will be added for listing the activities as well as new columns for intermediary targets (milestones) when it is relevant and for reporting purpose on the achievement of results as measured by indicators.
+The activities, the expected outputs and all the indicators, targets and baselines included in the logframe matrix are indicative and may be updated during the implementation of the action, no amendment being required to the financing decision.
+When it is not possible to determine the outputs of an action at formulation stage, intermediary outcomes should be presented and the outputs defined during inception of the overall programme and its components.
+The indicative logframe matrix will evolve during the lifetime of the action: new lines will be added for including the activities as well as new columns for intermediary targets (milestones) for the output and outcome indicators whenever it is relevant for monitoring and reporting purposes.
+Note also that indicators should be disaggregated by sex whenever relevant.

 Intervention logic Indicators Baselines (incl. reference year) Targets (incl. reference year) Sources and means of verification Assumptions Overall objective: Impact To contribute to develop an increasingly close relationship between the EU and Israel.
 Nature and content of political statements.
 Approximation of regulation.
-Minutes of the Association Council.
-EU-Israel Action Plan.
-N.A.
-Specific objective(s): Outcome(s) To promote legislative approximation (including with regard to participation in European Union programmes).
+N/A N/A Minutes of the Association Council EU-IL Action Plan N/A Specific objective(s): Outcome(s) To promote legislative approximation (including with regard to participation in European Union programmes).
 To strengthen the dialogue between the EU and Israel at political and administrative levels.
 Number of secondary legislation amended in line with the EU aquis.
 Number of bilateral negotiations started/concluded.
 Number of bilateral agreements signed.
-Israeli Law Minutes of the ENP Action Plan sub- committees ENP progress reports Support from the political sector.
+N/A N/A Israeli Law Minutes of the ENP Action Plan sub- committees ENP progress reports Support from the political sector.
 Reasonable stability of the regional framework.
 Outputs The administrative capacity of Israel public administrations has been reinforced in line with EU aquis.
 The priorities agreed in the Action Plan have been implemented.
 Number of EU programmes/initiatives with Israeli participating.
-Increased level of public opinion awareness about the EU-Israel relationships.
-ENP Progress reports Reports of the ex post Twinning Review Missions Euro-barometers pools Increased interest for twinning projects from relevant institutions.
+Increased level of public opinion awareness about the EU-IL relationships.
+N/A N/A ENP Progress reports Reports of the ex post Twinning Review Missions Increased interest for twining projects from relevant institutions.